Amphora: Ancient Rome

 North-African production was based on an ancient tradition which may be traced back to the Phoenician colony of Carthage.
 Phoenician amphorae had characteristic small handles attached directly onto the upper body.
 This feature becomes the distinctive mark of late-Republican/early imperial productions, which are then called neo-Phoenician.
 The types produced in Tripolitania and Northern Tunisia are the Maña C1 and C2, later renamed Van der Werff 1, 2, and 3.
 In the Aegean area the types from the island of Rhodes were quite popular starting from the 3rd century BC due to local wine production which flourished over a long period.
 These types developed into the Camulodunum 184, an amphora used for the transportation of Rhodian wine all over the empire.
 Imitations of the Dressel 2-4 were produced on the island of Cos for the transportation of wine from the 4th century BC until middle imperial times.
 Cretan containers also were popular for the transportation of wine and can be found around the Mediterranean from Augustan times until the 3rd century AD.
 During the late empire period, north-African types dominated amphora production.
 The so-called African I and II types were widely used from the 2nd until the late 4th century AD.
 Other types from the eastern Mediterranean (Gaza), such as the so-called Late Roman 4, became very popular between the 4th and the 7th century AD, while Italic productions ceased.

 The largest known wreck of an amphorae cargo ship, carrying 6,000 pots, was discovered off the coast of Kefalonia, an Ionian island off the coast of Greece.

 Modern use

-Some modern winemakers and brewers are using amphoras to provide a different palate and tastes to their products than are available with other aging methods.
+Some modern winemakers and brewers use amphorae to provide a different palate and taste to their products from those that are available with other aging methods.